Dodiya-Nandani-D25IT132/Portfolio-D25IT132/README.md

 # Student Portfolio (React)

-A portfolio website built using **React.js** as part of the **Advanced Web Development Framework (AWDF)** practical course at **CHARUSAT**.
+A modern portfolio website built using **React.js** and **Vite** as part of the **Advanced Web Development Framework (AWDF)** practical course at **CHARUSAT**.

-This repository is continuously updated throughout the semester.
-Each practical introduces new React concepts while extending the same application.
+This repository is updated throughout the semester.
+Each practical extends the same portfolio application by introducing new React concepts and features.

 ---